 What is a Sales Journal?

-It is a type of special journal used to record detailed sales transactions, focusing specifically on credit sales only tracks credit sales, meaning cash sales are excluded and instead recorded in the cash receipts journal.
-However, in reality, many may still use the sales daybook to record cash sales.
+It is a type of specific-entry ledger used to record detailed sales transactions, focusing specifically on credit sales only tracks credit sales, meaning cash sales are excluded and instead recorded in the cash receipts journal.

 If you want to view and check the balances recorded in the general ledger, you can trace them through the journal.
 You can use the invoice number listed to access a copy of the invoice.